Lupin the Third: Reception

 In Anime Classics Zettai!, Brian Clamp and Julie Davis compare the first two anime adaptions.
 They note that the first series is of a serious style, closer to the original manga with a dark tone and that it focuses on disputes between Lupin and other criminals.
-In contrast they sum up the second series as a caper comedy with a more comedic tone and style.
-Both Chris Beveridge of Mania.com and Mike Crandol of ANN disliked the dub of the second television series because Pioneer Entertainment used many modern references and updated dialogue for a series that was released in the late 1970s, although the series itself received a positive overall review from both reviewers.
+In contrast, they sum up the second series as a caper comedy with a more comedic tone and style.
+Both Chris Beveridge of Mania.com and Mike Crandol of ANN disliked the dub of the second television series because Pioneer Entertainment used many modern references and updated dialogue for a series that was released in the late 1970s, although the series itself received a positive overall review from both critics.
 Rob Lineberger of DVD Verdict wrote, "Lupin the Third is James Bond meets Charlie's Angels with Scooby-Doo sensibilities."
-Monkey Punch believes that the voice work of Yasuo Yamada was a large reason for the popularity of the anime series.
+Monkey Punch believed that the voice work of Yasuo Yamada was a major factor in the popularity of the anime series.

-Chris Beveridge of Mania.com gave The Castle of Cagliostro an "A+", although he disliked Manga Entertainment's use of PG-13 level language in the English dub.
+Chris Beveridge of Mania.com gave The Castle of Cagliostro film an "A+", although he disliked Manga Entertainment's use of PG-13 level language in the English dub.
 While the film was not initially a box-office success, it gained popularity through numerous re-releases and was even voted as "the best anime in history" by the readers of Animage.
 The film was the best-selling anime DVD in May 2001, and the third best selling in June.
 Some fans maintain that it is not a "true" Lupin title, due to Miyazaki's altering of the titular character into a family-friendly hero, rather than his original ruthless criminal self.
 While admitting that Cagliostro is the most well-known, ANN's Mike Crandol cited The Fuma Conspiracy as the best Lupin animation.

 The Lupin III television specials released by Funimation have received reviews varying from positive to mixed.
-The most well-received seems to be Island of Assassins, with Chris Beveridge of Mania.com describing it as "the best non-TV Lupin experience ... since The Castle of Cagliostro", Missed by a Dollar received an eight out of ten rating by IGN's Jeremy Mullin, who stated it starts off as seemingly a simple heist film, but turns out to have plenty of twists.
-The least well-received of Funimation's releases is Secret of the Twilight Gemini, which received mixed reviews due to the animation and its B movie-style plot.
+The most well-received is considered to be Island of Assassins, with Beveridge describing it as "the best non-TV Lupin experience ... since The Castle of Cagliostro".
+Missed by a Dollar received an eight out of ten rating from IGN's Jeremy Mullin, who stated it starts off as seemingly a simple heist film, but turns out to have plenty of twists.
+The least well-received of Funimation's releases is Secret of the Twilight Gemini, which received mixed reviews due to its poor animation and B movie-style plot.
 Mania.com gave 2002's Episode 0: First Contact an A+ and hailed it as the best TV special made to date.
-In 500 Essential Anime Movies Helen McCarthy called Liberty her personal favourite of the Lupin TV specials.
+In 500 Essential Anime Movies, Helen McCarthy names Liberty her personal favourite of the Lupin TV specials.
 She describes it as "light, funny and entertaining" and "terrific entertainment".